Teo Halm

 Teo Lucas Halm (born May 18, 1999) is an American record producer, songwriter, singer, and actor.
-Halm's notable production credits include the Rosalía singles "Con Altura" with J Balvin and "TKN" with Travis Scott, the former which won a Latin Grammy Award, as well as two songs from the Beyoncé-produced The Lion King: The Gift.
+As a producer and songwriter, Halm has contributed to several notable projects, including two tracks on SZA's acclaimed album SOS, "(Notice Me" and "Open Arms" with Travis Scott, Rosalía's hit singles "Con Altura" with J Balvin and "TKN" with Travis Scott (the former earning a Latin Grammy Award), and "Evergreen (You Didn't Deserve Me at All)" by Omar Apollo.
+Halm also contributed to two tracks on the Beyoncé-produced The Lion King: The Gift.
 As an actor, Halm is best known for starring in the 2014 film Earth to Echo.

 Life and career

 Teo Halm was born in Los Angeles, California.
 His mother's family is from France and Morocco and his father is Australian, of British and Czech descent.

 Halm grew up performing in theater, performing in productions of The Sound of Music and The Music Man.
 Some of his first professional credits included a 2009 episode of the PBS series Nova and an UCLA alumni fundraising campaign.
 In the following years he appeared in a few short films.
 He was cast in a supporting role in the James Franco-directed Bukowski, an independent film adaption of Ham on Rye; the film was produced in early 2013 but was not distributed due to a copyright issue.
 Also in 2013, Halm was cast in the pilot of the Disney Channel Boy Meets World follow-up series Girl Meets World as Elliot, the son of Cory and Topanga; his character was ultimately cut from the series after the pilot was shot.

 Halm had his most prominent film role in the 2014 sci-fi fantasy film Earth to Echo, for which he received top billing.
 The film premiered at the LA Film Festival and was released in theaters in July 2014.
 For his role as Alex, Halm received the Best Actor Award at the ninth annual PICK Awards.
 As a teenager, he had a supporting lead role in the movie Memoria, which premiered at the Austin Film Festival in 2015 and distributed in North America in 2016, and the film Camp starring Joey King and Nolan Gould.
 In 2018, Halm played the role of Theo in the independent feature film Spiral Farm; it premiered at Slamdance Film Festival in January 2019 during which it was nominated for Best Narrative Feature.